UCSD-ECEMAE-148/winter-2025-final-project-team-10/README.md

 ### Homegrown WayPoint Follower

 ### MapViz
-  - Ros2 tool to load tile maps and display GPS coordinate inputed to the corresponding Ros2 topic.
+  - Ros2 tool to load tile maps and display GPS coordinates input to the corresponding Ros2 topic.
   - However, after trying with the built-in tile map, Google Maps, Stadia maps with working API keys, and [offline Google Map Tile map](https://github.com/danielsnider/MapViz-Tile-Map-Google-Maps-Satellite), we could not make the tile map to show on MapViz.
-  - But we did succeed to let MapViz read mock coordinate data by manually publishing data, and published coordinate by clicking on the MapViz interface.
+  - But we did succeed in letting MapViz read mock coordinate data by manually publishing data, and published coordinates by clicking on the MapViz interface.
   ![mapviz_screenshot](images/MapViz%20Screenshot.png)
 <hr>